-If you stay up until mid-evening on November 7 – or get up before sunrise on November 8 – you can catch the dazzling planet Jupiter at a turning point in the year.
-Jupiter is said to appear stationary in front of the constellation Gemini the Twins, beginning on November 7, as it begins its retrograde motion in front of the stars.
-In astronomy, the start of retrograde motion of an outer planet like Jupiter always means the planet is soon to be at its best in our sky, in this case in early 2014.
+If you stay up until mid-evening on this December evening – or get up before sunrise in the morning – you can catch the dazzling planet Jupiter at a turning point in the year.
+Jupiter is said to appear stationary in front of the constellation Leo the Lion, beginning on December 9, as it begins its retrograde motion in front of the stars.
+In astronomy, the start of retrograde motion of an outer planet like Jupiter always means the planet is soon to be at its best in our sky, in this case in early 2015.
 It happens when that planet seems to stop and then change its normal eastward direction of motion in front of the background stars.

 Normally, Jupiter moves toward the east in front of the stars as seen from Earth.
 Tonight, the planet appears poised in front of the stars – moving neither east nor west.
 Astronomers call this called Jupiter’s stationary point.
-Afterwards, Jupiter will begin moving westward in front of Gemini, as seen from our earthly vantage point.
+Afterwards, Jupiter will begin moving westward in front of the constellation Leo, as seen from our earthly vantage point.

 What’s happening here?
 Has Jupiter really changed its direction of motion in orbit?
-No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly ordinary.
+No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly understandable.

 Think of Jupiter in orbit around the sun.
 Jupiter may be a giant planet, but in contrast to Earth it lumbers along like an oxcart in the race around the sun.
 The Earth’s average speed is about 67,000 miles an hour, while Jupiter moves at less than half that speed, or about 29,000 miles an hour.